 3. Faulty Brake Light Switch

-If the brake light switch fails, the message could illuminate.
+You might get the warning light on your dashboard if the brake light switch fails.
 The good news is that replacing this part isn’t usually expensive.

 The brake light switch is located on the brake pedal in most car models, and it is often quite easy to replace it yourself.
 However, you need to make sure that you make a proper switch adjustment afterward.